kuzzleio/documentation/src/core/1/guides/essentials/ssl-support/index.md

 ## Admin Console

 The Admin Console uses a WebSocket connection to connect to the Kuzzle API.
-For security reasons, it is necessary to access a SSL-secured version to connect to a Kuzzle in SSL.
+For security reasons, browsers will prevent you to connect to Kuzzle via SSL using an Admin Console instance served by a non-secured protocol.

 For the Public Console Admin, simply access the HTTPS/SSL version of the console: [https://console.kuzzle.io](https://console.kuzzle.io)